 What do you need to succeed at ARCA?
 Aaron says “patience, an open mind, the ability to focus on possibilities vs. limitations, a desire to learn and change and, most importantly, an inherent respect for all people and belief systems.
 We are here to enhance potential.”

 Eligio joined ARCA 16 years ago when he was looking for a part-time job to supplement his primary job.
 At that time, he had just finished culinary school and was pursuing a career in the restaurant business.
 It didn’t take long for Eligio to realize that this field was very gratifying and gave him immense job satisfaction.
 “I really made a difference in the lives of others.
 I found unconditional love and really learned to accept differences and to be thankful for the everyday things that I took for granted”.

 Eligio enjoys taking the individuals he serves out in the community and getting paid to have fun!
 He is proud of the personal recognition he has received over the years with awards and certificates and appreciates the fact that the highest level of management is willing to do anything that is asked of the direct care staff.

 One of Eligio’s earliest memories is working with a substitute staff that was filling in for one of the regular staff.
 Apparently, the regular staff had won a raffle and a day off.
-The next day he learned that Elaine Solimon, ARCA’s Executive Director, was the person he had worked side by side the night before to help with laundry, personal care and cooking!
+The next day he learned that Elaine Solimon, ARCA’s Executive Director at the time, was the person he had worked side by side the night before to help with laundry, personal care and cooking!
 He was astonished that this was the leader of our agency and was so willing to jump in and do whatever was needed to serve the needs of the individuals in his home.
 That made a very lasting impression!